|

 Publications Relating to Arbitration |

-Over twenty five articles or book chapters on international arbitration subjects, including:
+Numerous articles or book chapters on international arbitration subjects, including:

 • "Arbitration Under Expedited Discovery Procedures: What Are the Sacrifices," The Arbitration Review of the Americas 2011, at 4 (with J.E.
 Neuhaus)